tomeshnet/documents/technical/20180530_hpm5g-radio-tests.md

 [  4]   0.00-30.00  sec   542 MBytes   151 Mbits/sec                  receiver
 ```

-At this point I was going to test lowering TXPower however a van pulled up next to me.
-Although the LOS was not obstructed, however the frenzel zone must have been impacted as the speeds dropped to about 80Mbps.
+At this point I was going to test lowering the TX power, but a van pulled up next to me.
+Although the line-of-sight was not obstructed, the fresnel zone must have been impacted as the speeds dropped to about 80 Mbps:

 ```
 [  4]   0.00-1.00   sec  8.43 MBytes  70.7 Mbits/sec    0    297 KBytes